AdamGoyer/LotusOak/index.md

 {% for post in site.posts limit:3 %}
 - [{{ post.title }}]({{ post.url | relative_url }}) — {{ post.date | date: "%B %d, %Y" }}
 {% endfor %}

+**Disclaimer**
+The content presented on this site is for informational purposes only and does not constitute financial, legal, or investment advice.
+The Lotus Oak Foundation is not a registered investment advisor.
+Please consult a qualified professional before making any financial decisions.

 [View all posts]({{ '/blog/' | relative_url }})